-Following an episode of restraint, the staff concerned must report the incident to the Head teacher or other designated person.
+Following an episode of physical intervention, the staff concerned must report the incident to the Headteacher or other designated person.
 It is important that details of the incident are recorded as soon as possible.
 It is advisable that the recording and reporting takes place before the member of staff leaves the school premises on the day the incident occurs.